Azasakhe/Netflix/FAQ-(Audio,-Video,-Subtitle,-Other).md

 In Kodi Settings -> Player -> Language
 set: `Preferred subtitle language` to `Forced only`

-### Subtitles - don't always keep the language of your choice (Kodi 18)

-Kodi v18.x framework does not allow to fix this problem.
-So there is no solution.<br/>
-If you prefer you can disable `Remember audio / subtitle preferences` in the addon Playback settings, so in each video you will manually enable the subtitles.

 ### Sometimes blank boxes are shown instead of characters of descriptions and titles

 The blank boxes are commonly known as tofu, is displayed when a certain character is missing in the font used.<br/>
-This is a limitation of the fonts used in Kodi 18.x and Kodi 19.x, the only way to try and trick this problem is to set the Arial font to the Skin in use.
+This is a limitation of the fonts used in Kodi, the only way to try and trick this problem is to set the Arial font to the Skin in use.

 ### Skin - wrong video media-flags info (resolution, format audio-video)